 According to FICO, 15 percent of your total credit score is based on how long an account has been open, and when the most recent action has taken place.
 You can easily build credit by paying your rent and utilities on-time each month.
 Set a calendar reminder before each bill is due, or set up autopay.
 Research which credit cards have the lowest interest rates and which ones are the best for your current situation.

-If this your first time moving away from home, take a look at our tips for first time apartment renters.
+One of the reasons why our residents are glad they moved into a Garden Community is because they offer excellent rental apartments for off-campus housing.
+If this your first time moving away from home and living in off campus housing, take a look at our tips for first time apartment renters.